chandrabsingh/learnings/index.md

 - evaluate performance of classification algorithms on adult income dataset
 - build movie recommender with naive bayes on movielens dataset
 - build face recognizer with svm on scikit lfw people dataset
+- store sales forecasting using tensorflow on kaggle walmart dataset
 - weka visualization
 - mixture models using em algorithm